OneSignalDevelopers/unsubscribe-page-sample/README.md

 ### JavaScript Logic

-The JavaScript code constructs the URL OneSignal needs to unsubscribe the user from email.
+The JavaScript code constructs the URL OneSignal needs to unsubscribe the user from the email.

 ```js
 const unsubscribeURL = (href) => {